ksplatdev/BasketDB/README.md

   - Tasks are smartly assigned to Bags (Nodes) to handle a task (ie: search, add, remove, etc...)
 - Fast Serialization & Deserialization
   - Uses Chrome V8 Serialization & Deserialization to store information
-- Efficient Read & Write
+- Auto Read & Write
-  - Read and Write calls must be called manually to prevent useless calls
+  - Read and Write calls must be called automatically
-  - Data is stored in memory until a read call overwrites memory or a write call writes to database
 - Flexible & Schemas
   - With the use of typescript, the database(s) will always have a structure
 - Performant